 The best drawing tablets give you a level of control over your digital art that is stunning.
-Learning computers as a child in the mid ‘90s, the digital art tools that were commonly available were Microsoft Paint and a mouse — sure, some folks had fancy Macintosh computers and Wacom tablets, but for most of us, all that was achievable was the most rudimentary MS Paint pixel art.
+Learning computers as a child in the mid-'90s, the digital art tools that were commonly available were Microsoft Paint and a mouse — sure, some folks had fancy Macintosh computers and Wacom tablets, but for most of us, all that was achievable was the most rudimentary MS Paint pixel art.

-Today the best drawing tablets make it possible to draw and paint digitally with a level of control that has (debatably) surpassed traditional media, with AI-assisted filters, 4K screens, and photorealist retouching brushes, the simulacra is now, and the digital art tool chest gives you greater technical control of your creations than oil paint or marble.
+Today the best drawing tablets make it possible to draw and paint digitally with a level of control that has (debatably) surpassed traditional media, with AI-assisted filters, 4K screens, and photorealist retouching brushes, the simulacra are now, and the digital art tool chest gives you greater technical control of your creations than oil paint or marble.

-Whether these tablets are standalone devices that pair with a digital pen, or drawing tablets that plug into your computer and work as a more precise trackpad that’s primed for use with a stylus, drawing tablets offer astonishing control.
-Some tablet platforms are better suited for some needs than others however.
+Whether these tablets are standalone devices that pair with a digital pen or drawing tablets that plug into your computer and work as a more precise trackpad that’s primed for use with a stylus, drawing tablets offer astonishing control.
+Some tablet platforms are better suited for some needs than others, however.
 Read on for a walkthrough on the best drawing tablets for your needs.

 How We Picked the Best Drawing Tablets